Yardenrsk/Yardenrsk/README.md

 - Love to solve problems 💡
 - @me for fun project ideas 🤝 😄

-**Hope you'll enjoy my profile! feel free to suggest new features
+**Hope you'll enjoy my profile!
+Feel free to suggest new features